thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 };
 ```

-change the `on` field to `true`, and restart Node.js.
+Change the `on` field to `true`, and restart Node.js.

-### Event reflect to Action
+### Map Event to Action

-WebSocket ThinkJS obey to the `socket.io` mechanism.
+The encapsulation to WebSocket obeyed to the `socket.io` mechanism.
 The server and client communicate each other through events.
-So the server need make a reflection from event to action in order to response correctly.The configuration is specified in `messages` field as following:
+So the server need map events to actions in order to response correctly.The configuration is specified in `messages` field as following:

 ```js
 export default {